aristos32/exercise/README.md

 ### Documentation
 #### Architecture Decisions

+All services needed will be dockerized, using a combination of Dockerfile and docker-compose.
+I will use different ports for http and mysql than default, to avoid conflicts with existing host services.
+The main reasoning for using docker is to have a uniform deployment of the project in any machine or OS.

 We are asked to implement an automated mechanism to fetch the stock price data at regular intervals (e.g: every 1 minute).
 This leads us to use Laravel's Command for the logic, as well as the kernel scheduler for the repetition every minute.
 For this reason I create a new command/CallAlphaVantageApi and updated the app/Console/Kernel.php to schedule your command

 We are also asked to implement caching to store the latest stock price.
 We can implement in-memory caching using Redis, which integrates well with Laravel.

-All services needed will be dockerized, using a combination of Dockerfile and docker-compose.
-I will use different ports for http and mysql, to avoid conflicts with existing host services.

 ### Useful commands
 - docker-compose config - Ensure that the docker-compose.yml file is correct